Your health can’t wait. Learn how we’re making our facilities safer and schedule your care now.

 At the Center for Rare Disease Therapy, every child diagnosed with a rare disease receives an individualized treatment plan and family-centered care.

-For an appointment, consultation, or patient referral with an expert at Children’s Hospital of Pittsburgh of UPMC for a child diagnosed with Fabry disease, please contact:
+For an appointment, consultation, or patient referral with an expert at UPMC Children’s Hospital of Pittsburgh for a child diagnosed with Fabry disease, please contact:

 Jodie Vento, MGC, LCGC